This Fruitcake Babka is filled with candied fruits and covered in spiced rum glaze. Perfect for those celebrating Christmukkah.

 I was other.

-Among my Jewish friend though I had a ton that had a Christmas tree.
+A ton of my Jewish friends though had a Christmas tree.

 Heck, my friend who loved to go Christmas caroling (and knew all the words better than any of us) was Jewish.